BMW Recalls New 3 Series. Chrysler Recalls 2012 Minivans

-In the latest series of safety recalls and defect filings with the National Highway Traffic Safety Administration, BMW is recalling its best selling 3-Series compact that has been in production since last October and Chrysler is recalling 2012 model minivans.
+In the latest safety recalls and defect filings with the National Highway Traffic Safety Administration, BMW is recalling its best selling 3-Series compact that has been in production since last October and Chrysler is recalling 2012 model minivans.

 Some Chrysler Town, Country, and Dodge Caravan minivans have an automatic rear liftgate closing option that because of a defective Magna-supplied sensor may keep closing – even if someone or something is stuck under it.
 The Chrysler minivan recall came from an internal quality audit that discovered three vehicles whose sensors generated a closing-force outside the prescribed range before reopening the liftgate, Chrysler said in a statement.